lerenn/asyncapi-codegen/README.md

 # AsyncAPI Codegen

-Generate Go client and server boilerplate from AsyncAPI specifications.
+Generate Go application and user boilerplate from AsyncAPI specifications.

 **⚠️ Do not hesitate raise an issue on any bug or missing feature.**
 **Contributions are welcomed!**